 7. Application Submittal Certification

-I certify under penalty of perjury under the laws of the State of California that to the best of my knowledge, the information in the submitted application package is true, accurate and complete, to the best of my knowledge and belief.
-I am aware that there are significant penalties for submitting false information, including the possibility of fine and imprisonment.
+I certify under penalty of perjury under the laws of the State of California that to the best of my knowledge and belief, the information in the submitted application package is true, accurate and complete.
+I am aware that there are significant penalties for submitting false information, including the possibility of fines and imprisonment.

 Print Name: